amanda-ng518/Aspects-of-Robust-Regression-Analysis/README.md

 # Aspects of Robust Regression

-This project considers a **comparison of Bayesian and frequentist methods** for robust regression.
-It involves a mix of theoretical analysis and simulations, with an emphasis on **high-dimensional regression with regularization**.
-Comparing Bayesian and frequentist approaches is of interest both for the **foundations of inference** and for the **practical assessment of the reliability of Bayesian approaches**; the latter is closely related to the asymptotic theory of likelihood-based inference.
-Robust regression methods are an important technique for ensuring that statistical conclusions remain valid even when the model used for inference differs from the model generating the data.
-New methods and theory for high-dimensional regression are an area of active development, and **robustness in this setting** is of particular interest.

 This repository contains code and sample data for simulations and analyses related to the **Aspects of Robust Regression** project.
-The goal of this project is to explore the robustness of degree of freedom ($\nu$) and regression ($\beta$) estimators under different error distributions and contamination settings.
+The goal of this project is to explore the robustness of degree of freedom ($\nu$) and regression coefficient ($\beta$) estimators under different error distributions and contamination settings.

 ---